philippgille/chromem-go/examples/rag-wikipedia-ollama/README.md

 # RAG Wikipedia Ollama

 This example shows a retrieval augmented generation (RAG) application, using `chromem-go` as knowledge base for finding relevant info for a question.
+More specifically the app is doing *question answering*.
+The underlying data is 200 Wikipedia articles (or rather their lead section / introduction).

 We run the embeddings model and LLM in [Ollama](https://github.com/ollama/ollama), to showcase how a RAG application can run entirely offline, without relying on OpenAI or other third party APIs.
 It doesn't require a GPU, and a CPU like an 11th Gen Intel i5-1135G7 (like in the first generation Framework Laptop 13) is fast enough.